voschezang/coding-handbook/interview-questions.md

 Job interview

 - Estimate suitableness of candidate and the role.
+Estimate the range of capabilities.
 - Determine level of knowledge, skill and experience of candidate.
 - Expectation management.